learn-co-students/experiencing-html-lab-nyc-fe-071018/README.md

 ![HTML file with non-marked-up content displays on one line](https://curriculum-content.s3.amazonaws.com/web-development/intro-the-shell/non_marked_up_list.png)

 As noted above, the browser doesn't know that items on new lines means "items in a list."
-Browsers ignore when HTML has is split onto new lines.
-We cover why a little later in this README.
+Browsers ignore when HTML is split onto new lines.
+We'll cover why a little later in this README.
 Since the browser doesn't know we intend this to be a list **and** since browsers ignore when _content_ is split onto different lines, it displays all the _content_ on one line.
 Not what we wanted.